 "We're a football team that has a No. 1 corner," said Ryan, who said he and Idzik have been "joined at the hip" and he was involved in the decision-making process.
 "We're fortunate to have Antonio Cromartie."

-For the Bucs, adding Revis improves a secondary that already includes cornerback Eric Wright and safeties Goldson and Mark Barron.
+For the Bucs, adding Revis improves a secondary that already includes cornerback Eric Wright and safeties Mark Barron and recently signed Dashon Goldson, an All-Pro last season in San Francisco.
 Tampa Bay finished last in pass defense last season, coming within 38 yards of allowing the most yardage through the air in league history.

-The 27-year-old Revis was entering the last season of a four-year contract he signed in 2010, and was looking for a big payday.
-A clause in that deal prevented the Jets from using the franchise or transition tag on him next year, so he likely would have become a free agent in 2014.
+The 27-year-old Revis was entering the last season of his four-year contract signed in 2010, but was looking for a big payday that would make him one of the highest-paid defensive players in the league.
+A clause in that deal prevented the Jets from using the franchise or transition tag on him next year, so if he likely would have become a free agent in 2014.

-Revis was the subject of rampant trade rumors since last season ended as the Jets weighed whether to try to sign him to a contract extension, lose him to free agency next offseason or deal him for high draft picks.
+As the Jets weighed whether to try to sign him to a contract extension, lose him to free agency next offseason or deal him for high draft picks, Revis was the subject of rampant trade rumors since last season ended.

 "It became quite evident to us that there was a substantial difference between Darrelle's view of his value and ours," Idzik said.
 "We felt there would have to be a significant change on either side in order to create a path toward reaching an agreeable deal for either side."

 Complicating things was the fact Revis is coming off a serious injury.
-He tore the anterior cruciate ligament in his left knee last September against Miami, and had surgery the next month.
+Revis tore the anterior cruciate ligament in his left knee last September against Miami, and underwent surgery the next month.